 Where chatbots were once simple and underwhelming, informative conversational chatbots have taken their place, and companies are figuring out how to use these developments to their advantage.
 This automation allows organizations to provide 24/7 customer service, regardless of the user’s location or time zone.
 Oftentimes, the AI is programmed with the company’s frequently asked questions and answers, or FAQs, in order to provide the most suitable answer to customers.
 This eliminates the need for human call center services and increases efficiency tenfold.

-ChatGPT is one of the most popular chatbots around today.
+ChatGPT and ContentBot are some of the most popular chatbots around today.
 ContentBot’s InstructBot is also gaining momentum in the marketing world.
 By asking your question and prompting the AI, you will receive relevant and informative responses within seconds.
 You can also instruct the AI to perform certain tasks.
 These platforms were designed to give marketers creative freedom without breaking the bank.

 8. Creating personalized content